cumulus-joeyyang/evpn-vxlan/README.md

 These files include playbooks and configurations for the cldemo-vagrant topology to be used for evpn vxlan scenarios.

-1 - Pure L2 VXLAN with Centrilized routing on exit leaf
+1 - Pure L2 VXLAN with routing on Edge device and Centrilized VXLAN setup with routing on Exit leaf

 2 - Asymmetric EVPN